You can access assignments in the activity stream or in the calendar if your instructor added due dates.

 The timer keeps counting down when you save a draft or leave an attempt in progress.

-Create your submission.
-Select Add Content to open the editor.
+Text formatting and attachments.
 You can use the options in the editor to format the text and embed images and attach files.
 Visit the previous link to see an expanded view of the editor options and detailed instructions.

 If you view the editor on a smaller screen, select the plus icon to view the menu of options.
 You'll find the option to attach a file to your assignment.